mcgillies/nbafantasy2024/notes.md

 Do any of these players have a path to a larger role this season?
 Would look into TJD & keep an eye on Sharpe.
 Otherwise not really.

-Same thing - but min 25 MPG and 35 GP:
+Same thing - but min 25 MPG and 35 GP (permin rank and pergame rank):

 - Josh Giddey (52 107)
 - Jusuf Nurkic (29 71)